ydavidchen/gcp-mle-outline/README.md

-# Review Notes for Professional Machine Learning Engineer Certification Exam Topics
+# Review Notes for GCP's Professional Machine Learning Engineer Certification Exam Topics

 ## Overview

-Welcome to the cheatsheet for studying/review the Professional Machine Learning Engineer Certification exam topics.
-In this repository, you will find a single, LaTex-based cheatsheet with scientific topics related to the exam (still in Beta mode at the time of the initial release of this repo).
+Welcome to the cheatsheet for studying/review the Professional Machine Learning Engineer Certification exam topics!
+In this repository, you will find a two-page LaTex-written cheatsheet with topics related to the exam (still in Beta mode at the time of the initial release of this repo).

-The cheatsheet was initially intended for those who have
+The cheatsheet was initially intended for those who have:

 * Taken college courses, online courses/MOOCs in data science &amp; machine learning
 * Had hands-on experience with machine learning algorithms running on your local computers, such as _scikit-learning_ and _Keras_